Winning the Race

 Bumble Bees 1984 – 1986

-Robert H. Starr and The Bumble Bee II – Current (2023) World Record Holder – Marana Airfield 1986.
+Robert H. Starr and The Bumble Bee II – Current (2026) Guiness Book World Record Holder – Marana Airfield 1986.